 PM-led panel discusses probe report against Alok Verma, to meet again tomorrow

-New Delhi, Jan 9: A selection committee comprising Prime Minister Narendra Modi, Justice A K Sikri and leader of largest opposition party in Lok Sabha Mallikarjun Kharge met on Wednesday to decide on the fate of CBI Director Alok Verma, reinstated by a Supreme Court order after he was sent on forced leave by the government.
+New Delhi, Jan 9: A selection committee comprising Prime Minister Narendra Modi, Justice A K Sikri and leader of largest opposition party in Lok Sabha Mallikarjun Kharge met on Wednesday to decide on the fate of CBI Director Alok Verma, reinstated by a Supreme Court order after he was sent on forced leaveby the government over two months ago.

-According to reports, the panel is reported to have decided to hold a second meeting tomorrow, according to TV reports.
+The outcome of the meeting, which took place at the prime minister's residence at Lok Kalyan Marg, was not immediately known.
+According to reports, the panel is reported to have decided to hold a second meeting tomorrow.

 Kharge had earlier asked the government to defer the meeting since he hadn't studied the Supreme Court's order on Alok Verma.
 In his letter, he had asked for the meeting to be held on January 11, giving him enough time to study the judgment.